Selectively overwrite data with Delta Lake

 .option("replaceWhere", "birthDate >= '2017-01-01' AND birthDate <= '2017-01-31'")

-In Databricks Runtime 9.1 and above, if you want to fall back to the old behavior, you can disable the spark.databricks.delta.replaceWhere.dataColumns.enabled flag:
+If you want to fall back to the old behavior, you can disable the spark.databricks.delta.replaceWhere.dataColumns.enabled flag:

 spark.conf.set("spark.databricks.delta.replaceWhere.dataColumns.enabled", False)